genesiscloud/genesis-cloud-inference-articles/art01.md

 The program uses a model name as its single command line argument.

-NOTE: The model `googlenet` is not supported because of specific format of input tensors it uses.
+NOTE: The model `googlenet` is not supported because of the specific format of input tensors it uses.

 The program performs the following steps: